HACKERALERT/Picocrypt/README.md

 	<li>Picocrypt is portable and <i>tiny</i> (just 3MB!).
 It's much lighter than NordLocker (>100MB) and VeraCrypt (>30MB).
 The raw Python file can run any machine and the standalone .exe can run on any Windows PC from 7 and up.
 Picocrypt floats your boat without any bloat.</li>
 	<li>It's infinitely easier to use than VeraCrypt (no need to create volumes) and a 5-year-old could probably use Picocrypt.
 All you need to do is select a file and enter a password.</li>
 	<li>Picocrypt is built for security, using modern standards and secure settings.
 See <strong>Security</strong> below for more info.</li>
-	<li>It supports file integrity checking through Poly1305, which means that you would know if a hacker has maliciously modified your data.</li>
+	<li>It supports file integrity checking through Poly1305, which means that you would know if a hacker has maliciously modified your data.
+This is useful for transfering sensitive data where authenticity is crucial.</li>
+	<li>Picocrypt supports anti-corruption through Reed-Solomon.
+Unlike other encryption tools, Picocrypt can actively protect your files by adding extra Reed-Solomon bytes, so if your file gets corrupted (ie. hard drive failure), Picocrypt can still fix the errors and decrypt your files.
+None of Bitlocker, NordLocker, VeraCrypt, or 7-Zip has this ability.</li>
 </ul>

 # Instructions